cs423-uiuc/cs423-uiuc.github.io/fall25/mps/MP0.md

 Linux CSL-PowerEdge-R750 5.15.165-tyxu #1 SMP Sun Aug 13 04:57:03 EDT 2023 x86_64 x86_64 x86_64 GNU/Linux
 ```

-> Depends on your environment and configuration, your output may look different.
+> Depends on your environment and configuration, your output may look
+  different.
 But, please make sure the output contains `5.15.165-<netid>`.

+To quit the QEMU and halt your kernel, you can simply exit the shell by
+typing `exit`.
+But just in case that you break your kernel, press Ctrl-A,
+and then press X. This will force QEMU to quit.

 # Submit Your Result